Crowdtells

 What the coverage agrees on

-• The situation in the Strait of Hormuz is escalating.
+• A vessel caught fire in the Strait of Hormuz

 How outlets frame it